HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/specific-software-file-type-tricks/browser-artifacts.md

 ## Microsoft Edge

-For analyzing Microsoft Edge artifacts all the **explanations about cache and locations from the previous section (IE 11) remain valid** with the only difference that the base locating in this case is _**%userprofile%\Appdata\Local\Packages**_ (as can be observed in the following paths):
+For analyzing Microsoft Edge artifacts all the **explanations about cache and locations from the previous section (IE 11) remain valid** with the only difference that the base locating, in this case, is _**%userprofile%\Appdata\Local\Packages**_ (as can be observed in the following paths):

 * Profile Path: _**C:\Users\XX\AppData\Local\Packages\Microsoft.MicrosoftEdge\_XXX\AC**_
 * History, Cookies and Downloads: _**C:\Users\XX\AppData\Local\Microsoft\Windows\WebCache\WebCacheV01.dat**_